 After graduating from Bethany in 2009, Amanda had her sights set on Nashville and immediately moved there.
 On the evening of her arrival, she scheduled an audition with a local progressive-rock band named Zasz.
 The rest has been the continuing story of a successful and respected professional bassist, guitarist, singer/songwriter, and artist.

-Currently, Amanda is touring and recording with her band The Hurt, world-renowned progressive rock band - Pavlov's Dog, Tristen Smith, Zasz, Pandel Collaros, Kevin Skinner, Colleen Orender, The Sheagles, and The Broadband among others.
+Currently, Amanda is touring and recording with her band The Hurt, world-renowned progressive rock band - Pavlov's Dog, Tristen Smith, Zasz & the True Fortune Orchestra, Black Shag, Pandel Collaros, and Kevin Skinner among others.
 Her latest album, The Hurt, is now available - she chose to do a physical release of the album first, before releasing on iTunes.
 Previous releases are now available on iTunes - they include the Jade EP, and The Rain Barrel single.

 Whether it’s touring, recording, writing, teaching, or being creative with pencils, brushes, and film – Amanda brings something special and unique to the table.
 With extraordinary creativity, drive, dedication, work ethic, and talent, Amanda McCoy is a force to be reckoned with.